Tensor invariants for classical groups revisited: Equivalent enumerations of basis elements

 \item Let $T \in \SYT(\lambda)$, where $\ell(\lambda) \leq 2n$ and $\lambda \vdash m$ has even columns.
-Then ${\rm RSK}_{\rm C}(T)$ is an $m \times m$ symmetric permutation matrix with trace zero, whose support has width at most $n$, under the usual product order on $[m] \times [m]$.
-(This all follows from the proof of part~\ref{Sp in poly thm}, found in Section~\ref{sec:proofs}.)
-Therefore each such $T$ corresponds to a fixed-point-free involution on $[m]$.
-Moreover, the width of the support of ${\rm RSK}_{\rm C}(T)$ is the size of the largest antichain, which is a pattern of 1's lying along a single path from northeast to southwest.
-Equivalently, the width of the support is the length of the longest decreasing subsequence in the corresponding involution, and therefore this length must be at most $2n$.
-This procedure is invertible since ${\rm RSK}_{\rm C}$ is a bijection.
+By Proposition~\ref{prop:RSK} and by~\eqref{RSK width height}, the matrix $M \coloneqq \RSK_{\rm C}(T)$ is an $m \times m$ symmetric permutation matrix with trace zero, such that ${\rm supp}(M) \cap P$ has width at most $n$.
+Therefore each such $T$ corresponds to a fixed-point-free involution on $[m]$ given by $M$, where $M$ contains at most $n$ many 1's lying along a single path from southwest to northeast \emph{above} the diagonal.
+Since $M$ is symmetric, it contains at most $2n$ many 1's lying along a single path from southeast to northwest.
+This is equivalent to the longest decreasing subsequence in the corresponding involution.
+This procedure is invertible since $\RSK_{\rm C}$ is a bijection.